unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 **PLEASE BE EXTRA CAREFUL TO + and - POLARITY OF THE BATTERY**

 Install the battery when the enclosure is open.
+Battery holder should have the polarity written on the bottom.
+Please check carefully before inserting the battery.

 ![SD](./images/battery_install.jpg)